How to Price OnlyFans PPVs: The Complete Pricing Guide for 2026

 • Cosplay/niche fetish: Specialized content commands premium prices because alternatives are limited.

 • Girlfriend experience (GFE): Relies on relationship building.
-Moderate PPV prices but high frequency.
+Moderate PPV prices but high frequency and strong escalation potential.

 • Explicit/adult: Competitive niche.
-Pricing needs to be competitive unless exclusivity is strong.
+Pricing needs to be competitive at the entry level, but premium content ($100+) still performs well when the desire is built properly.

 The 7 Most Common PPV Pricing Mistakes